BadhonAI/anyCDN/readme.md

 1. Open Acode Editor
 2. Go to Settings → Plugins
-3. Search for "CDN Library Hub"
+3. Search for "Any CDN"
 4. Click Install
 5. Restart Acode (if required)